Bill of Lading

 What is a Bill of Lading?

-A bill of lading (often referred to as a BOL or B.O.L.) is essentially a legal contract between yourself and the transport company you are using for vehicle transport.
+A bill of lading (often referred to as a BOL or B.O.L.) is essentially a legal contract between yourself and the transport company you use for vehicle transport.
 The law requires a bill of lading to be prepared by the auto transport company itself before shipping.
 The shipper and the driver hauling the shipment must receive a copy each.

 The bill of lading is used for record-keeping and as a receipt of sorts.
 The shipper will need the bill of lading to accept the vehicle on the other end of the transport.
 Insurance companies will need the bill of lading should anything go wrong.
 On-the-road inspections will compare the BOLs to the actual contents of open and closed carriers.